-Uniswap was developed in 2018 on top of the Ethereum blockchain, making it compliant with all ERC-20 tokens.
+Uniswap launched in 2018 on top of the Ethereum blockchain.
+This is what makes the platform compliant with all ERC-20 tokens.
 The technology is completely open-source, allowing you to copy its code for the purposes of creating your own decentralized exchange.
 Uniswap even has a convenient feature that allows users to list tokens on the exchange for free.

 Under the Hood: How Uniswap Works

 Uniswap executes two types of smart contracts on its distributed ledger; an “Exchange” contract and a “Factory” contract.
-Factory contracts allow users to add new tokens to the platform, while exchange contracts facilitate the sending and receiving or ‘swaps’ of ERC-20 tokens on the platform.
+Factory contracts allow users to add new tokens to the platform.
+Meanwhile, exchange contracts facilitate the sending and receiving or ‘swaps’ of ERC-20 tokens on the platform.

 To address the issue of liquidity, Uniswap has developed its own liquidity protocol.
 It works by pooling a fund of money together from liquidity providers (LPs) to execute all the swaps that occur on the platform.
 This enables users to exchange tokens immediately without waiting for an opposite buyer to complete a trade.
-Liquidity providers are users of the platform who are incentivized by receiving a token that represents the proportion of their money staked in relation to the pool.
-Liquidity providers can exit at any point and reclaim a portion of the total fees from the reserve relative to their staked amount in that pool.
+Liquidity providers are users of the platform who have an incentive — receiving a token that represents the proportion of their money staked in relation to the pool.
+Liquidity providers can exit at any point.
+They can also reclaim a portion of the total fees from the reserve relative to their stake in that pool.

-Also unique to Uniswap is the use of an automated market maker system instead of an order book system to determine the price of an asset.
-Unlike the order book system, which adjusts the price based on the highest buyer and lowest seller, the market maker system determines an asset’s price dependent on the ratio of coins existent in a respective pool and its supply and demand.
+Also unique to Uniswap is the use of an automated market maker system.
+This system replaces an order book system to determine the price of an asset.
+The order book system adjusts the price based on the highest buyer and lowest seller.
+Unlike it, the market maker system determines an asset’s price dependent on the ratio of coins existent in a respective pool and its supply and demand.

 How to Use Uniswap and Uniswap Tokens

-To use Uniswap, users need to have an ERC-20 supported wallet setup such as MetaMask or WalletConnect, along with ether to cover ‘gas’ — the term used for transaction fees on the Ethereum network.
+To use Uniswap, users need to have an ERC-20 supported wallet setup such as MetaMask or WalletConnect.
+Users also need ether to cover ‘gas’ — the term used for transaction fees on the Ethereum network.

 Users can acquire the platform’s native uniswap token, UNI.
-Once uniswap is installed, this token, known as a governance token, gives holders the ability to vote and effect change on new developments and the platform’s iterations.
+Once a user installs uniswap, this token, known as a governance token, gives its holder the ability to vote.
+Voting means effecting change on new developments and the platform’s iterations.
 This is an essential user-centric feature that gives uniswap another advantage over similar DEXs.